Please send inquiries and submissions to heck.3 "at" osu.edu.

 MLA Style Manual and Guide to Scholarly Publishing.
 3rd ed.
 New York: MLA,

-submitting the Work.
-The Editor then passes the Work on to a minimum of two
+3. When submitting the work for blind review, it is the responsibility of the author or Acquisitions Editor to remove the author’s name.
+The General Editor then passes the Work on to a minimum of two

 4. The referees will read